 Symptom Action Power-up screen is not displayed.
 Check power-up/diagnostic display on the operator control panel.
 (Table 4-7) for a failure during self-tests.
 Check that keyboard and monitor are properly connected and powered on ("Terminal Connections" section in Chapter 1).
 If the power-up screen is not displayed, yet the system enters console mode when you press the Return key, check that the console environment variable is set correctly.
-If you are using a VGA console terminal, the variable should be set to "graphics."
-If you are using a serial terminal, the variable should be set to "serial."
-If console is set to "serial," the power-up screen is routed to the COM1 serial communication port (set console command section in the AlphaServer 2000 /2100 Firmware Reference Guide) and cannot be viewed from the VGA monitor.
+If you are using a VGA console terminal, set the variable to "graphics."
+If you are using a serial terminal, set the variable to "serial."
+If console is set to "serial," the power-up screen is routed to the COM1 serial communication port and cannot be viewed from the VGA monitor.
 Try connecting a console terminal to the COM1 serial communication port ("Terminal Connections" section in Chapter 1).
 If necessary use a 9-pin connector.
 Check baud rate setting for console terminal and system.
 The system baud rate setting is 9600.
 When using the COM1 port, set the console environment variable to "serial."